wildpomme/visual-novel-mods/the-shell-p1/uncensored-mod/README.md

 1. Unzip the patch and open the extracted folder.
 2. Open the game's base directory (depends on where you bought the game and how you installed it).
-3. Copy the TheShell.pfs.050 file and paste it in the game's base directory.
+3. Drag and drop the TheShell.pfs.050 file and the movie folder into the game's base directory.
-4. Copy the op1.dat file and paste it into the movie folder inside the game's base directory, overwriting the file that was already there.
+4. Say yes to overwriting the op1.dat file.
 5. Launch the game and enjoy!

 Credit for the uncensored CGs goes to Oneline